 The silver price forecast for 2017 remains bullish because the U.S. economy remains fragile.
 Investors flock to precious metals like silver and gold to hedge against political and economic uncertainty.
 Silver can protect your assets and is a great hedge against inflation.
 Investors flocked to silver during the Great Recession and in the beginning of 2016 when the markets started to tumble.

 Silver will continue to be attractive to investors because the U.S. economy remains extremely fragile.
 Investors and consumers are optimistic that the U.S. economy is on the right track, but most of the U.S. economic data rolling in suggests otherwise.

 1. U.S. Economy Remains Fragile

 The unemployment rate does not include discouraged workers who cannot find jobs and have stopped looking.
-The improved jobs data is a result of a lot of new low-paying part-time jobs (only 9,000 new full-time jobs were created) and more people retiring or leaving the work force.
+The improved jobs data is a result of a lot of new low-paying part-time jobs and more people retiring or leaving the work force.

 In New York, Los Angeles, Chicago, Philadelphia, San Diego, San Jose, San Francisco, Seattle, Boston, and Detroit, the five-year average for inflation is over 10%.
 Even in Colorado Springs and Wichita, the cities with the lowest inflation rates, the five-year average for inflation is around 7.5%.
 That far outpaces any wage increase anyone is getting—unless you’re a CEO, of course.